-Sewage Disposal System, Individual: A complete private system for the collection, treatment and/or disposal of sewage, located on the lot served.
+Sewage Disposal System, Individual: A complete private system for the collection, treatment and/or disposal of sewage, approved by the Loudoun County Health Department and located on the lot served. unless permitted to be located off-site under Section 7.08.